Atomic bombings of Hiroshima and Nagasaki: Consultation with Britain and Canada

 In 1943, the United States and the United Kingdom signed the Quebec Agreement, which stipulated that nuclear weapons would not be used against another country without mutual consent.
 Stimson therefore had to obtain British permission.
 A meeting of the Combined Policy Committee, which included one Canadian representative, was held at the Pentagon on 4 July 1945.
 Field Marshal Sir Henry Maitland Wilson announced that the British government concurred with the use of nuclear weapons against Japan, which would be officially recorded as a decision of the Combined Policy Committee.
 As the release of information to third parties was also controlled by the Quebec Agreement, discussion then turned to what scientific details would be revealed in the press announcement of the bombing.
 The meeting also considered what Truman could reveal to Joseph Stalin, the leader of the Soviet Union, at the upcoming Potsdam Conference, as this also required British concurrence.

 Orders for the attack were issued to General Carl Spaatz on 25 July under the signature of General Thomas T. Handy, the acting chief of staff, since Marshall was at the Potsdam Conference with Truman.
-It read:
+It read in part:

 That day, Truman noted in his diary that:

 Potsdam Declaration

 The 16 July success of the Trinity Test in the New Mexico desert exceeded expectations.
 On 26 July, Allied leaders issued the Potsdam Declaration, which outlined the terms of surrender for Japan.
 The declaration was presented as an ultimatum and stated that without a surrender, the Allies would attack Japan, resulting in "the inevitable and complete destruction of the Japanese armed forces and just as inevitably the utter devastation of the Japanese homeland".
 The atomic bomb was not mentioned in the communiqué.

 On 28 July, Japanese papers reported that the declaration had been rejected by the Japanese government.
 That afternoon, Prime Minister Kantarō Suzuki declared at a press conference that the Potsdam Declaration was no more than a rehash (yakinaoshi) of the Cairo Declaration, that the government intended to ignore it (mokusatsu, "kill by silence"), and that Japan would fight to the end.
 The statement was taken by both Japanese and foreign papers as a clear rejection of the declaration.
 Emperor Hirohito, who was waiting for a Soviet reply to non-committal Japanese peace feelers, made no move to change the government position.
 Japan's willingness to surrender remained conditional on the preservation of the kokutai (Imperial institution and national polity), assumption by the Imperial Headquarters of responsibility for disarmament and demobilization, no occupation of the Japanese Home Islands, Korea or Formosa, and delegation of the punishment of war criminals to the Japanese government.

 At Potsdam, Truman agreed to a request from Winston Churchill that Britain be represented when the atomic bomb was dropped.
-William Penney and Group Captain Leonard Cheshire were sent to Tinian, but found that LeMay would not let them accompany the mission.
-All they could do was send a strongly worded signal to Wilson.
+William Penney and Group Captain Leonard Cheshire were sent to Tinian, but LeMay would not let them accompany the mission.